cnsuhao/cmb/Documentation/ModelBuilder/Getting Started.rst

 are due to the different types used in their views (coded in sample.crf).

 Select File-Save Simulation to save attributes as a CRF file.
-To export the attributes as simulation inputs, click on File-Export Simulation File, the export interface designed in the template that contains two analysis will be shown:
+To export the attributes as simulation inputs, click on File-Export Simulation Files, the export interface designed in the template that contains two analysis will be shown:

 .. findfigure:: AttributeExport.*